-- Finally, they don't understand the problem they are solving nor the data required for it.
-So, fake data scientists match the assumptions from the initial point to the data and the problem at hand.
+- Finally, they do not understand the problem they are solving nor the data required for it.
+So, fake data scientists match the assumptions from the initial point to the data and the issue at hand.

-- Fake data scientists aim their focus on finding the coolest visualization methods and ignore statistical methods and data preparation.
-This makes them unable to anticipate problems that can occur later, during the data collection stage.
+- Fake data scientists aim their focus on finding the best visualization methods.
+They ignore statistical methods and data preparation.
+It makes them unable to anticipate problems that can occur after, during the data collection stage.

-In short, "fake" data scientists are scared of actual hands-on projects that require mathematical and analytical skills.
+In short, fake data scientists are scared of actual hands-on projects that require mathematical and analytical skills.
 They love talking about tools; they talk about the advantages of R over Python, laugh at Excel, brag about their SQL skills, etc. They also do a lot of unsupervised learning.

-Real data scientists are concerned about how practical their model will behave in real life, while "fake" data scientists are obsessed with yet another neural network.
+Actual data scientists are concerned about how practical their model will behave in real life, while fake data scientists are obsessed with another neural network.

-With so many data science consulting companies emerging in the market, everyone claims to be an expert in big data, deep learning, and artificial intelligence.
-However, ask them to code a real algorithm, run it live, and see if it works.
+With so many data science consulting companies emerging in the market, everyone claims to be a professional in big data, deep learning, and artificial intelligence.
+However, ask them to code an actual algorithm, run it live, and see if it works.

 Keep reading and master the skill of recognizing a real data scientist.
-This knowledge will save you time, money, and help you find professionals to optimize actual business processes.
+This knowledge will save you time and money.
+It will help you find professionals to optimize actual business processes.

 Data Scientist vs. Data Engineer vs. Data Analyst